agiatikazinat/ML_Pipeline_Project/project_1/README.md

 # Machine Learning Pipeline for a Regression Project

-Create  a machine learning pipeline that includes the following steps:
+Create  a machine learning pipeline that using modified version of car mileage dataset to predict MPG

+This project includes the following steps:

 - ETL